SalilBhatnagarDE/VisionTransformers/README.md

 ## Use this repository to train Vision Transformers on custom datasets
 Using this repository, one can train the Vision Transformer from scratch.

+There are no pretrained weigths as of now in this repository.
+You can train on custom datasets from scratch.

 ## Installation and steps to follow
-Please follow below steps in order install it and train it on custom dataset :
+Please follow the below steps in order to install Vision_Transformer and train it on custom datasets :
 1. pip install git+https://github.com/SalilBhatnagarDE/VisionTransformers.git

 2. import Vision_Transformer